 Release Date + Updates

 Without a doubt, the film looks breathtaking so far and the production team makes the film appear even more promising.
 “BELLE” will be released on July 16 in Japan.
 There has yet to be any confirmed dates on when the film will be released internationally.
-However, everyone can get updates about “BELLE” from Studio Chizu’s official global twitter account, where information concerning the characters and the behind-the-scenes can be found, along with posts about other films created by Studio Chizu.
+However, everyone can get updates about “BELLE” from Studio Chizu’s official global twitter account, where information concerning the characters and the behind-the-scenes can be found, along with posts about the other films created by Studio Chizu.